 More formal ways to recover include cupping, hyperbaric pressure chambers, cold baths, stretching and massage.

-Phelps claims to be a “homebody” outside of the pool and prefers spending time with his fiancé and one-month old son.
+Phelps claims to be a “homebody” outside of the pool and prefers spending time with his wife and four kids.
 Only times they’ll mosey out if not for work will be to get some food or run an errand.
 Watching the sun set over Camelback Mountain from their backyard usually ends the day.